dramirahmad/Leeo/README.md

 # Leeo

 A smartthings device type for the Leeo smart alert.
 Utilizing the triggers from IFTTT, this device type will <p>

-          Update with Leeo's temp/humidity readings <p>
+          Update with Leeo's temp/humidity readings
-          Control the color of the actual Leeo device<p>
-          Function as a Smoke Detector/CO Sensor/Water Sensor <p>  <p>
+          Control the color of the actual Leeo device Function as a Smoke Detector/CO Sensor/Water Sensor

 Send command "siren" for Carbon Monoxide